shansshe/SecondHand-Bookstore-DB/README.md

 # Second-hand Bookstore DB
-This database, designed for a second-hand bookstore, comprises nine tables that capture the relationships and data related to customers, employees, publications, and providers for the bookstore's operations.
+This project designs a MySQL database for a second-hand bookstore, featuring an ER model that visualizes the relationships between customers, staff, and publications.
+The database consists of nine tables that include information about customers, publications, staff, and providers, allowing for efficient data management and comprehensive analysis of bookstore operations.

 ## ER model
 ![shbookshop](https://github.com/shansshe/SecondHand-Bookstore-DB/blob/main/SHbookstore.jpg)